Argennon-Project/csgot/docs/intro.md

 The CsGo language augments the normal syntax of the Go programming language to enable easy declaration of polynomial constraint systems using Go programs.
-A CsGo program is essentially a Go program that declares a system of polynomial constraints when is executed, and the exact definition of the constraint system may be decided at runtime, depending on the program inputs.
+A CsGo program is essentially a Go program that declares a system of polynomial constraints when is executed.
+The exact definition of the constraint system may be decided at runtime, depending on the program inputs.